al-moreno/MongoDB/Unit 3/Script.md

 }
 ```

-2. One-to-Many Relationship:
-   In a one-to-many relationship, one document is associated with multiple related documents.
+2. In a one-to-many relationship, one document is associated with multiple related documents.
 This type of relationship is represented by embedding an array of related documents or by referencing the related documents.

 Example:
-Consider a scenario where you have a "category" document and multiple "product" documents within that category.
-You can model this relationship by either embedding the product documents within the category document as an array or by referencing the product documents using their unique identifiers.
+Consider a scenario where we have a "category" document and multiple "product" documents within that category.
+We can model this relationship by either embedding the product documents within the category document as an array or

 Embedding:
 ```javascript